hilbert-spaess/hilbert-spaess.github.io/_posts/2020-06-07-true_naturals_reals.md

 ## The natural numbers

 The first time I realised that there was even a question to be answered here was when studying the [incompleteness theorems](https://mathworld.wolfram.com/GoedelsFirstIncompletenessTheorem.html).
 In particular, the first theorem states that any formal system strong enough to contain PA must contain an undecidable sentence.
-This can be (and often is) more provocatively phrased in the form
+This can be (and often is) more provocatively phrased to say that there exists a true, unprovable statement.
+I was confused about the meaning of "true" in this sentence, so I asked a lecturer.
+The straightforward response was that a statement about numbers was "true" if it held in $\mathbb{N}$.
+This, apparently, was a lecturer who was a Platonist on Sundays too- for once, this reference to $\mathbb{N}$ couldn't be rolled back to innocent formalism, but was admission of direct access to the true natural numbers.

 ## The real numbers